rune/rune/docs/docs/how-it-works/supported-games.md

 ## Roadmap

 We have a lot of exciting things in the pipeline to make your game even more awesome and fun to play together.
-Some highlights of what will be available soon are:
+Some highlights of what will be available in the future:
-- Custom game over
-- Landscape mode
-- Persistence
+- Networked 3D physics

 We're also continuously optimizing the SDK and expanding our server presence so that your players get a smoother experience with less CPU usage and lower latency!